baites/baites.github.io/_posts/2025-12-10-a-pair-of-pitches-with-a-twist.md

 However, we can make $\lambda_{1+2+3}(0) = \lambda_0(0)$ by an appropiate choice of action as shown in the next graph.

-{% include image file="action-on-2d-real-dyad-v2.png" scale="80%" %}
+{% include image file="mt-action-on-2d-real-dyad-v2.svg" scale="80%" %}

-However, composition rule derived from group actions is not valid in general.
-This means real pitch dyads cannot be represented by group actions.
-This means that identifying dyads by interval behaves very different from identifying, for example, octaves that was possible by defining group stebilizer action over homogeneous spaces.
+This shows that the composition rule derived from group actions is not valid in general for dyads, or alternatively, dyads cannot be represented by **group actions**!
+This means that identifying dyads intervals as equivalent is different from identifying the equivalence of octaves.
+In the later, that was possible by defining group stebilizer action over homogeneous spaces.
 We will need a new type of object to decribe the algebra of dyads and its derived structures!

 ## Disclaimer